twinbrian/aggressivedriving/README.md

 # Detecting and Alerting Aggressive Driving Instances

 This repository contains the code for our project: Aggressive Driving Detection and Alert System Leveraging Current Signal Light Infrastructure by Emma Li and Brian Li.
-The project qualified as one of the Inspo Science Finalists as well as Broadcom MASTERS projects.

 # Abstract